Vessel Sourcing Service

 Our Vessel Sourcing Scope

-1. Buyer Requirement Screening
+1. Buyer Requirement Review

 • Vessel type and size requirement